 In 2016, my fairy and folk tale collection, "The Other World, It Whispers" was published with Salt Publishing.

-To refresh myself and fulfil a few extra dreams, I travelled the world with my partner during 2017, accumulating much inspiration as we went.
+To refresh myself and fulfil a few extra dreams, I travelled the world during 2017, accumulating much inspiration as I went.

 “The world is full of magic things, patiently waiting for our senses to grow sharper.”